gajos112/Digital-Forensics/DIGITAL FORENSICS ARTIFACTS.md

 The LNK files, like JumpLists, are stored in Shell Link Binary File Format known as [MS-SHLLINK].
 When parsed, the LNK file, contains metadata that, among other things, shows the target file Standard Information timestamps, path, size and MFT entry number.

 *This information is maintained even if the target file does no longer exists on the file system.*

+#Jump Lists
+Maintain the records of recently accessed files and folders and group them as per application basis.
+Before the feature was introduced, forensic analysts had access to a short list of Most Recently Used (MRU) and Most Frequently Used (MFU) items in the Windows Registry.

+Types:
+**- automatic** (autodest, or *.automaticDestinations-ms) files

+**- custom** (custdest, or *.customDestinations-ms) files

+**E- xplorer StartPage2** ProgramsCache Registry valu